Banner Jaarverslag

 Internal complaint cases

 The Supreme Court’s internal complaints regulation entitles everyone to submit a complaint to the President of the Supreme Court regarding the manner in which the Supreme Court, a member of the Supreme Court or the clerk of the Supreme Court has conducted themselves towards the complainant on a given occasion.
-Complaints cannot be filed in respect of conduct regarding which proceedings before a judicial instance are or were possible.
-Complaints also cannot be filed in respect of a judicial decision or the manner in which said decision came about, including the procedural decisions taken in this context.
-Complaints directed against the conduct of acting clerks will be attributed to the clerk of the Supreme Court in cases involving the exercise of powers conferred upon the clerk of the Supreme Court by law.
-These complaints will also be handled in the context of this complaint regulation.
+Complaints cannot be filed in respect of conduct regarding which proceedings are or have been pending before a court.
+Complaints also cannot be filed in respect of a judicial decision or the manner in which said decision was arrived at, including the procedural decisions taken in that context.
+In cases involving the exercise of powers conferred upon the clerk of the Supreme Court by law, complaints directed against acting clerks will be attributed to the clerk of the Supreme Court.
+These complaints will also be handled in the context of this complaints regulation.

-Pursuant to the complaint regulation, an annual overview will be published of the registered and by the President addressed and concluded complaints.
+Pursuant to the complaints regulation, an annual overview will be published of the registered and by the President addressed and concluded complaints.

 Reporting period